nimbleworx/agentforge/BASELINE.md

 ### To restore a clean version
 1. All code lives at github.com/[your-username]/agentforge
 2. Environment variables are in Vercel project settings
-3. Database schema is in `supabase-schema.sql` plus the identity migration:
+3. Run `supabase-schema.sql` in Supabase SQL Editor, then run the identity migration:
 ```sql
 alter table public.profiles
   add column if not exists mission text,